Adventure starts here

 All ecosystems contain many interactions between animals, plants, and microscopic organisms.
 We will take a look at small scale interactions and whether they show mutualism, commensalism, parasitism and more!
 Games and hands-on activities will allow for students to try finding these relationships and their connection to the web of life that all organisms are a part of!

-Location: Catamount Institute at Sondermann, a park or natural area near your school or at your school!
+Location: Catamount Institute at Sondermann Park, Catamount Institute at Catamount Mountain Campus, a park or natural area near your school, or at your school.
+Note: Driving Distance may affect program cost.

 Colorado 2020 science standards: